Russian politicians offer mixed view of Gorbachev's legacy | Law-Order

 Gorbachev's aides were devastated by the loss.

-“His fearlessness, his initiatives in those changes that he started in this country, our country, in the Soviet Union, in Russia, predetermined the irreversibility of many of these changes,” said Pavel Palazhchenko, who worked as Gorbachev's official interpreter during his tenure as the Soviet leader and then worked for Gorbachev's foundation.
+“His fearlessness in the initiatives, the changes that he started in this country, our country, in the Soviet Union, in Russia, predetermined the irreversibility of many of these changes,” said Pavel Palazhchenko, who worked as Gorbachev's official interpreter during his tenure as the Soviet leader and then worked for Gorbachev's foundation.

+“Not everything was successful, of course, to our great regret, much was trampled on,” he told The Associated Press.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)